News & Events

-Love of Learning: Recovering the Liberal Arts Tradition for All
+The Love of Learning: Seven Dialogues on the Liberal Arts is available NOW for purchase.

 What Scholars & Leaders are Saying

 As a long-time advocate and practitioner of liberal arts education, I believe that liberal learning is in essence about cultivating a conversation with the great books and with other learners.
 Presented as a series of pedagogical dialogues between scholars, this book is not merely a conversation about the liberal arts, it exemplifies the liberal arts as conversation.
 The book’s study questions and guides for further reading will be useful to students and educators at all levels as well as life-long learners of many backgrounds.

 — James B. Murphy, Ph.D., Professor of Government, Dartmouth College

 In response to our polarized era, Dr. Mooney leads us through a series of foundational debates about the human condition, which frame the importance of a liberal arts education in new ways.
 To be clear, these are debates, and the civil, erudite discussions outlined in The Love of Learning, provide us with the comforting sense that we can, indeed, deliberate these issues intelligently and in good faith.

 — Pete Peterson, Dean, Pepperdine School of Public Policy

 A deeply encouraging and accessible book that explains why the liberal arts are vitally central to genuine education, and why studying them is not only invaluable, but fun!